-Marijuana has been legal in Canada for just over a year now.
+Marijuana has been legal in Canada for just a few years now.
 It has definitely been a work in progress and remains very much a work in progress.
 Canada has been the test pilot for how to distribute legal cannabis to an entire nation.
 From product shortages to poor quality products, recreational cannabis in Canada remains an unpolished moon rock.
 So what about Medical Marijuana?
 Is there still a market for it?
 Is it separate from recreational cannabis?
 What conditions qualify you for medical cannabis?
 What is medical marijuana used for?
 Let’s roll up a focused orientated sativa and dive into everything about Medical Marijuana.

 When cannabis was legalized in Canada on October 17, 2018 the sound of BIC lighters and burning Zig Zag papers could be heard across the country.
 A long overdue law had finally been passed which meant you could no longer be criminally charged for cannabis use, the recreational cannabis community celebrated while the already established medical marijuana community questioned what was next for them.
 This has been a hot-knife of a debate since legalization came into play, the government has stated they will continue with the medical marijuana system along side the recreational system and do a complete overview in 5 years.
 The Canadian Medical Association has asked that the medical system be phased out, while the Canadian Nurses Association has asked for them to remain separate.
 One argues that physicians are uncomfortable prescribing medical marijuana citing the lack of research and evidence of effectiveness, the other argues that the specific needs of the medical users will be lost to the already struggling recreational industry and that their medicinal needs can’t be meet.
 Like most government run initiatives, this is going to be a very slow burning process which will no doubt be decided in years to come.
 Before we jump into the details surrounding medical cannabis let’s take a look at where it all started here in Canada.